-Although there is a bit of prep work in setting out all the mix-ins and grating the cheddar, once the ingredients are prepared the cornbread is really easy to pull together.
+There is a bit of prep work in setting out all the mix-ins and grating the cheddar, but once the ingredients are prepared, the cornbread is really easy to pull together.
 You’ll simply whisk together the dry ingredients, then whisk the wet ingredients, combine them, and finally fold in the cheese, chiles, and roasted peppers.
 The result is a cheesy, piquant, fluffy, flavorful cornbread that compliments pretty much everything on your Turkey Day table, but also stands out on its own because it’s a little different than the usual plain variety.

 I hope you enjoy a warm and wonderful holiday with loved ones this week!